-Rating Rating System Overall Rating for th g for this Item (4) Supe 2nd obs. assm't Specific Indicators • 1st 2nd a.
-The teacher remains current regard curriculum issues, and undertakes on ding new instructions going training. al practices and b.
+Rating System Overall Rating for this g for this Item 2nd obs. assm't (1) 0. пассеріаві ie (IVA) No Knowledge of Observation $\overline{}$ fic Indica tors: 1st 2nd ļ The teacher remains current regardin curriculum issues, and undertakes on-go practices and I b.
 The teacher is punctual. c.
-The teacher is conscientious in his / her attendance. d.
-The teacher's attire is appropriate e.
-The teacher is knowledgeable about, and complies with, Board policies, administrative rules and regulations, and state laws, which pertain to his/her professional responsibilities. f.
-The teacher completes necessary written reports accura ately and promptly. g.
-The teacher seeks out available rebe useful in improving the performant teaching performance. esources and/or other nce of his/her student staff, which may s or his/her own h.
-The teacher exhibits the qualities undertaking his/her professional resp of reliability and der consibilities. pendability in ++ i.
-The teacher is willing to be innov ative to enhance stud ent learning. - j.
-The teacher maintains the appropriate teacher/students(s) relationships. (s) relationships.
-MENTS: Assessment: 1st Ob Ser vacion assessance.
-2nd O bservation Assessment:
+The teacher is conscientious in his / her attendance. s session d.
+The teacher's attire is appropriate. e.
+The teacher is knowledgeable about, and complies with, Board policies, administrative rules and regulations, and state laws, which pertain to his/her professional responsibilities.
+1 The teacher completes necessary write tten reports accurat ely and promptly. g.
+The teacher seeks out available resources and/or other staff, which may be useful in improving the performance of his/her students or his/her own teaching performance. h.
+The teacher exhibits the qualities of reliability and dependability in undertaking his/her professional responsibilities. i i.
+The teacher is willing to be innovative to enhance student learning. j j.
+The teacher maintains the appropriate teacher/students(s) relationships.
+MMENT ment: 2nd ( 2nd Observation Assessment: